 Lisa is a Hackney based ceramicist making functional and sculptural hand built pieces.
 She studied Fine Art at London Guildhall University.

-Lisa's overarching aesthetic is informed by the relationship between the human and natural worlds: the beauty and brutality of nature; the messy geometry and cyclical decay of cities; the synergies and dissonance between the two.
-Particularly where these worlds collide - foot-worn stone, rain-streaked towerblocks, leaf shadows on a pavement, lines painted around condemned trees, these are the sights that inspire her.
+Her overarching aesthetic is informed by the relationship between the human and natural worlds: the beauty and brutality of nature; the messy geometry and cyclical decay of cities; the synergies and dissonance between the two.
+The coexistence of these worlds, and specifically the parallels between their visual languages - pattern and repetition, growth and decay - form the spectrum within which she works.

 “I am intrigued by the idea of timelessness - I like to make work that feels as if it may have just been unearthed, objects with an indefinable sense of history and place.”